begabba/docs-comers/docs/troubleshooting.md

 * Remove permission in the Spreadsheet for one of the accounts.
 * Logout of all accounts and log in as one of the users.

-## New bookings isn't shown in COMERS OVERVIEW
+## New bookings isn't shown in COMERS OVERVIEW?
 Normally new bookings should show up in COMERS OVERVIEW within 10 minutes.
 If it's been more than a day since last update I suggest you follow this guide.

 A newer version on Google Chrome has probably been released and we'll need to update the Selenium Chrome driver on the computer in the wardrobe office.
 Don't you worry, it's easy.